Nam Quan Restaurant

-This spot features a wide variety pho from rare beef to seafood, but the pro move is going for their signature specialty, the chicken Tonkinese soup with lemon leaf.
-Aromatic and flavourful, it’s perfect if you’re feeling under the weather.
+This spot features a wide variety of different kinds of pho, from rare beef to seafood, but the pro move is going for its signature specialty, the chicken Tonkinese soup with lemon leaf.
+Aromatic and flavourful, this soup is perfect if you’re feeling under the weather.

 Uptown - Côte-des-Neiges

 Restaurant Nguyen Phi

 6260 Côte-des-Neiges | Website

 Restaurant Nguyen Phi is one of my favorites.
 Nguyen Phi shreds its tripe really fine, adding terrific texture and crunch to each chewy mouthful of noodles.
 The grilled chicken pho is also fantastic.

 Pho Lien is also a happening soup spot just up the hill.
 It’s the go-to spot for locals and university students looking for a quick bite that won’t break the bank.
 Toothsome rice noodles swimming in crystal-clear broth deep in flavour is a testament to its success and popularity.

 Pho Restaurant Sen Vang

 5690 Victoria Avenue | Website